TheJahni/cropclassification/README.md

 things:
 https://developers.google.com/drive/api/v3/quickstart/python.

-5. You can now open the scripts in eg. spyder, and check out especially main_run.py and global_settings.py.
+5. You can now open the scripts in eg. spyder, by starting spyder from the anaconda prompt, and check out especially 'marker_cropgroup.py' and 'global_settings.py'.
 You need to update those to match your environment, eg. set the paths as you want them,...

-6. Now run `main_run.py` to start a crop classification...
+6. Now run `marker_cropgroup.py` to start a crop classification...

 ## Sample data